WDI-SEA/notes/15-python/python-intro/readme.md

 [99, 82, 23, 12, 1, 42]

-result = a.pop() # the first value is stored in the variable [82, 23, 12, 1, 42]
+result = a.pop() # the first value is stored in the variable

+# notice: the value is actually removed from the array
+print(a)
+[82, 23, 12, 1, 42]

 # insert a value at a specific index